 Leica M9 vs Panasonic G95

 The Leica M9 and the Panasonic Lumix DC-G95 (labelled Panasonic G90 in some countries) are two digital cameras that were officially introduced, respectively, in September 2009 and April 2019.
-The M9 is a rangefinder-style mirrorless, while the G95 is a mirrorless interchangeable lens camera.
+The M9 is a rangefinder-focusing mirrorless, while the G95 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M9) and a Four Thirds (G95) sensor.
 The Leica has a resolution of 18.1 megapixels, whereas the Panasonic provides 20.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.